whitequark/blog/source/_posts/2012-09-11-why-raspberry-pi-is-unsuitable-for-education.markdown

 If you are looking to develop truly open hardware, take a look at [Milkymist One](http://milkymist.org/3/).
 It isn't cheap, but is worth way more than its cost.

 If you are looking for a more sane alternative to Pi, consider buying [Texas Instruments Beagle Board](http://en.wikipedia.org/wiki/Beagle_Board) or [Samsung ODROID-X](http://www.hardkernel.com/renewal_2011/products/prdt_info.php?g_code=G133999328931).
-Both vendors have released complete documentation for the SoC (except for the graphics processor, see more on that below), and are generally more friendly to open-source community than Broadcom.
+Both vendors have released complete documentation for the SoC (except for the graphics processor, described above), and are generally more friendly to open-source community than Broadcom.

 Beagle Board has a bigger price tag, but don't forget that they include all required accessories, extensive documentation, complete schematics and layout released under a Creative Commons license, an ability to plug in Arduino without frying the critter and a way to run your own code without third-party proprietary binaries.
 It is an example of excellent open-source hardware which perfectly fits educational needs.